AdobeDocs/experience-manager-64.en/help/communities/using/enablement-create-site.md

 ![](assets/enablementsitetemplate.png)

-On the **Site Template** step, enter a title, description, the name for the URL, and select a community site template, for example :
+On the **Site Template** step, enter a title, description, the name for the URL, and select a community site template, for example:

 * **Community Site Title**: `Enablement Tutorial`